-The larger companies who cover the whole of the UK, such as brokers who operate entirely online, are typically free, as they typically spend less time with each customer and are able to handle lots of customers per month, and therefore have found they don’t need to charge the customer too.
+The larger companies who cover the whole of the UK, such as brokers who operate entirely online, can even be free, as they typically spend less time with each customer and are able to handle lots of customers per month, and therefore have found they don’t need to charge the customer too.
 Here's our guide to getting your mortgage online with the best mortgage brokers.

 It’s entirely up to you if you’d to go with a broker who charges or is free, the important thing is you are confident in their ability, are happy with their customer service and as long as they are whole-of-market, they will normally save you a lot of money in the long run on your mortgage.